simptel/docs.simptel.com/docs/idaas/concepts/authorization.md

-# Authorization Concepts and Principles
+# Authorization Overview

-This chapter provides an overview of the essential concepts and principles guiding the authorization mechanisms and access control within our system.
-Our primary authorization protocol is the OAuth framework, chosen to ensure secure communication exchange wherever possible.
+This chapter provides an overview of the fundamental concepts and best practices guiding access control and authorization protocols within our platform.

-## Authorization
+## Authorization Protocols

-### Authorization Code Flow with PKCE for Users
+### OAuth 2.0 Authorization Code Flow with PKCE for Users

-The Authorization Code Flow with Proof Key for Code Exchange (PKCE) is a secure and fundamental aspect of our authorization strategy, providing enhanced security against code injection attacks.
-It is used to obtain access tokens on behalf of a user and can be implemented using client libraries for the following common use cases:
+The Authorization Code Flow with Proof Key for Code Exchange (PKCE) is a critical aspect of our authorization strategy, providing a secure method to obtain access tokens on behalf of a user.
+It can be implemented using client libraries for common use cases such as:

 - Mobile Applications
 - SaaS Platforms